lukew3/bmodulemap/README.md

 ## Setup
 To run this, you need to first have graphviz on your computer.
 [Install graphviz](http://www.graphviz.org/download/)

-Then, install modulemap
+Then, install bmodulemap
-`npm i -g modulemap-browserify`
+`npm i -g bmodulemap`

 ### Dev Setup
 Clone the repo, and enter it.
 Install requirements with